 Plastic product manufacturers can achieve savings of more than 25% by upgrading equipment such extrusion machines, heating elements, ovens, and moulding machines.
 For example, polystyrene manufacturer Andpak (Aust) Pty Ltd based in Sunraysia, Victoria, has reduced energy use by 60% while also increasing production by more than 40%, through investment in more efficient moulding machines.
 The new moulding machines require significantly less steam than other technologies, requiring less energy to run.

-Replacing factory high bay lighting with LED units can also lead to substantial savings.
+Replacing factory high bay lighting with light emitting diodes (LED) units can also lead to substantial savings.

 Importantly, replacing equipment provides an opportunity for further efficiencies by rationalising and redesigning outdated production processes and ensuring new equipment is correctly sized.